Fastlane (2017): Aftermath

 Rich Swann, who was still owed a Cruiserweight Championship rematch against Neville, invoked his rematch, but lost.
 Neville was then interviewed by Austin Aries.
 Neville said there was no one left in the cruiserweight division that could compete with him.
 Aries, however, disagreed, and attacked Neville, insinuating his desire to challenge Neville for the title.
 The following night on 205 Live, Aries announced his return to in-ring competition and then defeated Tony Nese.
 The following week, Aries won a fatal five-way elimination match to face Neville on the WrestleMania pre-show.
 Also in the cruiserweight division, after Akira Tozawa defeated Ariya Daivari, Tozawa called out The Brian Kendrick for a match.
 Kendrick came out and said he would have an answer on 205 Live.
 On 205 Live, instead of accepting the challenge then, Kendrick had Arik Cannon fight Tozawa in the guise of "Bryan Kendrick", who Tozawa defeated.
 The two finally faced each other on the March 28 episode of 205 Live where Kendrick defeated Tozawa.

 Enzo Amore and Big Cass had a rematch with Luke Gallows and Karl Anderson for the Raw Tag Team Championship.
 However, Cesaro and Sheamus interfered in the match, allowing Gallows and Anderson to retain their titles by disqualification.
 It was then announced that on the next episode, Enzo and Cass would face Cesaro and Sheamus to determine the number one contenders for the tag titles at WrestleMania 33.
 That episode, however, Gallows and Anderson attacked both teams, causing a double-disqualification, and Mick Foley scheduled the champions to defend their titles against both teams at WrestleMania.
-The following week, Cesaro and Sheamus retained their spot in the triple threat match by defeating Gallows, Anderson, Enzo, and Cass in a two-on-four handicap match.
-The following week, the match was made a triple threat ladder match.
+The following week, Cesaro and Sheamus retained their spot in the triple threat match by defeating Gallows, Anderson, Amore, and Cass in a two-on-four handicap match.
+The following week, the match was made a triple threat tag team ladder match.

-A video of Seth Rollins' rehabilitation was shown and Triple H responded that Rollins' is ignorant for going against doctors advice and trying to compete against him at WrestleMania.
+A video of Seth Rollins' rehabilitation was shown and Triple H responded that Rollins' ignorant for going against doctors advice and trying to compete against him at WrestleMania.
 The following week, Mick Foley got into an altercation with Triple H. Rollins came out on a crutch, but then dropped the crutch and attacked Triple H, showing that he was cleared to compete.
 Triple H recovered and attacked Rollins' knee.
 On the March 20 episode, Foley was fired as Raw General Manager and Triple H challenged Rollins to an unsanctioned match at WrestleMania, which would keep Rollins from suing the WWE should he get injured again, and Rollins accepted.

+While the 2017 Fastlane was held exclusively for Raw, the 2018 event was held exclusively for SmackDown.